Dave-Whiffin/VehicleMaintenanceRegistry/src/VMR/README.md

 * Data manipulation and querying is done via the MaintenanceLogStoragLib.

 ## Registry
-This is a base contract but one which provides the majority of registry functionality to contracts inheriting from it.
+This is a contract which provides the core registry functionality.
+It's not an abstract contract, it can be used on it's own.
+For VMR it provides a base contract for Maintainer, Manufacturer and Vehicle registry contracts.

-It implements the IRegistyLookup which a loosely coupled option for other contracts to read from the registry.
+It implements the IRegistyLookup which provides a loosely coupled option for other contracts to read from a registry.

+The contract imposes a fee for each registration or transfer.
+On construction the registry is passed the address of a contract implementing IFeeChecker.
+This contract is responsible for returning the fee amount.

 Each member of the registry
 * is registered with a user defined but unique reference (bytes32)